 - We will describe a situation of a client who wants to enter new market with a new product.
-Your task will be to do a quick market analysis, and give your opinion on the challenges and threats they will face while entering the market.
+Your task will be to do a quick market analysis, and give your opinion on the challenges and threats they may face while entering the market.

 We will ask you how you approached various situations and problems in the past, trying to understand how you will approach them in the future, while working for us.
 The questions you can expect:

-- Describe a situation when you reached a goal and tell us how you achieved it, and why it was important for you to achieve the goal.
+Describe a situation when you reached a goal and tell us how you achieved it, and why it was important for you to achieve the goal.

-- Describe a situation when you had to motivate someone in work, or when you struggled with your own motivation.
+Describe a situation when you had to motivate someone in work, or when you struggled with your own motivation.

-- Describe a situation when you did not agree with the opinion (or decision) of your superior, and knew that they were wrong.
+Describe a situation when you did not agree with the opinion (or decision) of your superior, and knew that they were wrong.
 How did you handle that?

-- Describe the biggest failure of your professional career.
+Describe the biggest failure of your professional career.

 - Describe a time when you struggled to build a relationship with someone important.
 How did you eventually overcome that?